 In this article, we will show you how you can troubleshoot the issue and solve the problem.
 My thanks to Anand Khanse, MVP, for suggesting several of the following troubleshooting steps.

-Many users face the “Your Purchase Couldn’t Be Completed” error, while sometimes users may even receive additionally, an error code like 0x80070422.
+Many users face the “YYour purchase couldn’t be completed” error, while sometimes users may even receive additionally, an error code like 0x80070422.
 This error is received for free as well as for paid apps.
-However, these kind of errors need similar treatment.
+However, these kinds of errors need similar treatment.
 You do not need to carry out all these suggestions.
 Just see which one helps you.

 Having done these basics, you could move on and see if any of these fixes help you:

-Ensure that Windows Update service to start automatically
+3] Ensure that the Windows Update service is set to start automatically

-3. Double click on the same service to modify its Startup type.
-Select Automatic from the drop down list as shown.
+Double click on the same service to modify its Startup type.
+Select Automatic from the drop-down list as shown.
 Click Apply followed by OK.